peteroupc/peteroupc.github.io/bernoulli.md

 - is less than _k_ is (_V_(0) &minus; _V_(_k_)/(_k_!)) / _V_(0).

 For example, if the second algorithm treats sorted permutations as valid (making the EGF exp(&lambda;)), then the algorithm returns an odd number with probability 1 &minus; 1/exp(1).
 If that algorithm instead treats alternating permutations as valid (making the EGF tan(&lambda;)+1/cos(&lambda;)), then the algorithm returns an odd number with probability 1 &minus; 1/(tan(1)+1/cos(1)).

+**Open Questions:**

+1. In the first algorithm, step 1, assume we generate a random number of an arbitrary distribution (such as beta) rather than uniform.
+What is then the probability of generating a random number _n_?
+2. In the first algorithm, step 2, assume we generate a random arbitrary-distributed number.
+What is then the probability of generating a random number _n_?
+3. Given the assumptions in both 1 and 2, what is then the probability of generating a random number _n_?
+4. In the second algorithm if the first random number in the list is arbitrarily distributed, what is then the probability of generating a random number _n_?
+5. In the second algorithm if each random number in the list beyond the first follows the same but arbitrary distribution, what is the probability of generating a random number _n_?
+6. Given the assumptions in both 5 and 6, what is then the probability of generating a random number _n_?

 <a id=Other_Algorithms_for_exp_minus_lambda></a>
 ### Other Algorithms for exp(&minus;&lambda;)